Layzerr/pomodoro-application/README.md

 ## Getting Started
 You should run the "Pomodoro Application.exe" which will download all the Files needed to run the program and does not require Python to be installed on the system.
-If you want to run the Program Individually using the main.py, You should have the following installed:
+If you want to install the Program Individually and run the main.exe, You should have the following installed:
+- main.py file
+- tomato.png
 - Python 3.12
 - Tkinter Library
 - Math Library
 *Both Tkinter and Math come pre-installed if you have Python 3.12 or later.
+*main.py and tomato.png files should be in the same directory as the main.exe program, you don't need to download individual files if you download the program using the Pomodoro Application.exe
+#### NOTE:
+- Pomodoro Application.exe is an installer program that installs all the necessary files along with the Application main.exe
+- main.exe is the file to be run after the installion has completed.

 ## Installation
 Download and Run the "Pomodoro Application.exe" file and download it just as you download any other program.
 Follow the SetUp wizard and on-screen instructions.